ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingSupersonicAero.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSupersonicAero.geometry_type`
+              - Gets or sets the type of wing geometry for the aircraft.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSupersonicAero.geometry_mode_as_basic`
+              - Get the options for a basic geometry wing.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSupersonicAero.geometry_mode_as_variable`
+              - Get the options for a variable geometry wing.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSupersonicAero.max_aoa`
+              - Gets or sets the maximum angle of attack possible.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSupersonicAero.subsonic_cd0`
+              - Gets or sets the parasitic drag coefficient of the aircraft when flying at a speed less than the Mach Divergence.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSupersonicAero.transonic_min_mach`
+              - Gets or sets the minimum speed at which the aircraft begins to experience air compression.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSupersonicAero.transonic_max_mach`
+              - Gets or sets the maximum speed, below supersonic, at which the aircraft begins to experience air compression.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSupersonicAero.supersonic_max_mach`
+              - Gets or sets the speed at which the Supersonic Mach Drag Factor is applied.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSupersonicAero.transonic_mach_drag_factor`
+              - Gets or sets the factor applied to the aircraft's parasitic drag coefficient when it is flying between the Transonic Min Mach and Transonic Mach Drag Factor speeds.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSupersonicAero.supersonic_mach_drag_factor`
+              - Gets or sets the scalar value applied to the aircraft's parasitic drag coefficient when it is flying faster than the Supersonic Max Mach.
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSupersonicAero.leading_edge_suction_efficiency`
+              - Gets or sets the ability of the wing's leading edge to ingest turbulent airflow and thereby reduce induced drag.

 Import detail